Senior Housing Articles and Blog

 How do I become eligible for Medicaid?

-Medicaid Eligibility Overview Medicaid is a joint federal and state program designed to help individuals with low income and limited assets pay for healthcare, including long-term care like nursing homes or home health services.
-Eligibility requirements can vary by...
+How do I become eligible for Medicaid?
+Medicaid Eligibility Overview Medicaid is a joint federal and state program designed to help individuals with low income and limited assets pay for healthcare, including long-term care like nursing homes or home health services....

 Should I divest my assets to qualify for Medicaid?

+Should I divest my assets to qualify for Medicaid?
 The decision to divest assets in order to qualify for Medicaid should be made with caution and after consulting with a qualified financial advisor or elder law attorney.
-While Medicaid eligibility has asset limits, divesting assets too early or improperly can result...
+While Medicaid eligibility has asset limits,...